 I have always been taught to be thankful for my family, my friends, and what I have.
-However, the past month has really shown me that you can never be thankful enough.
+However, the past month has shown me that you can never be thankful enough.
 I’ve been reflecting on the memories I have, and these moments show me that I have always appreciated the close family I was blessed with.
 I don’t think words will ever express how thankful I was, but I still wish that I had told my father every single day how much I loved him or how much I appreciated him.
 He knew how much he meant to me, but I still wish I had thanked him for things such as:

-Always appreciate when your Dad gives you a hug, even if you’re annoyed because it’s when he just got done poking fun at you.
+Always appreciate when your Dad hugs you, even if you’re annoyed because it’s when he just got done poking fun at you.
 My dad was a big teddy bear.
 He was a defensive tackle on the Ball State football team.
 His size was intimidating to pretty much anyone other than my family because once you got to know him, one would realize that he was nothing but a big teddy bear.
 When I looked at my father I saw a man that always had a huge hug waiting for me.
 I could barely get my arms around him, and I’m always going to want one more of those bear hugs.

 His Help with Car Trouble